by Mike Thayer

 And before we get into the recipes, remember Tip #10.
 How do you know when your steak is done?
 Give it the finger.
 No, not the middle one, well, you can use that one if you want…..
 Poke the steak with your finger.
 If the meat is soft to the touch and doesn’t bounce back, it’s still pink inside.
 If it’s got some give but bounces back a bit, it’s medium.
 If it’s firm when poking, it’s well done.

-And for those who like the thermometer: To get a medium rare, grill beef until the meat thermometer hits the 135-140 degree mark.
-Remember to let that meat rest after pulling it off the grill!
+And for those who like the thermometer: To get a medium rare, grill beef until the meat thermometer hits the 130 degree mark.
+Remember to let that meat rest after pulling it off the grill.
+It will continue to cook a bit while resting and come up a few more degrees to a perfect medium rare.

 Mike’s Skirt Steak